autumoswitzerland/autumo-beetroot/README.md

 We suggest to backup your original generated HTML templates and model configuration, they serve as a fallback scenario when the user request a language that is not present!

-The model configuration `columns.cfg` does the following for every entity:
+The model configuration `columns.cfg` lists the columns/fields and does the following for every entity:

-- It defines what columns you see for every view (add, edit, view/single-record, index/list) and defines a value for the field name.
+- It determines which columns you see in which order in each view (add, edit, view/single-record, index/list) and defines a value for the field name.
 See existing files for sample entities `Task` and/or `User`.
 E.g.:

 	index.html: `list.aDbfield=GUI Name for that Field`